Gravitational and electromagnetic radiation from binary black holes with electric and magnetic charges: Elliptical orbits on a cone: conclusions and discussions

 \acknowledgments {\O}C would like to thank Jose Beltr\' an Jim\' enez for discussions.
-This work is supported in part by the National Natural Science Foundation of China Grants No.11690021, No.11690022, No.11851302, No.11821505, and No.11947302, in part by the Strategic Priority Research Program of the Chinese Academy of Sciences Grant No. XDB23030100, No. XDA15020701 and by Key Research Program of Frontier Sciences, CAS.
-The work of S.P.K. was supported in part by National Research Foundation of Korea (NRF) funded by the Ministry of Education (2019R1I1A3A01063183).
+This work is supported in part by the National Key Research and Development Program of China Grant No.2020YFC2201501, in part by the National Natural Science Foundation of China Grants No.11690021, No.11690022, No.11851302, No.11821505, No.11947302 and No.12075297, in part by the Strategic Priority Research Program of the Chinese Academy of Sciences Grant No. XDB23030100, No. XDA15020701 and by Key Research Program of Frontier Sciences, CAS.
+The work of L.L. and S.P.K. also was supported in part by National Research Foundation of Korea (NRF) funded by the Ministry of Education (2019R1I1A3A01063183).